Maybe you’re interested in the history and heritage of Memphis, Tennessee.

 Old-fashioned photos and posters line the walls; plush seats will make you think of ponytails and poodle skirts.

 An “Elvis booth” commemorates where the king used to take his bacon and eggs every morning.

-If you’re looking for prodigious attractions in Memphis, Tennessee, it doesn’t get much better than Elvis’s hot spots.
+If you’re looking for prodigious Tennessee attractions, it doesn’t get much better than Elvis’s hot spots.

 As for the food, there’s plenty to fill your belly at the Arcade.

 Its menu has everything that you’d expect from a southern restaurant, including ham, grits, biscuits and gravy, country fried steak and sweet potato pancakes.

 It might be one of the oldest restaurants in Memphis, but the menu is always fresh and the lights are always bright and buzzing.

 Stop by the Arcade if you’re looking for good food in a great setting in Memphis, Tennessee!